VladimirSiv/VladimirSiv.github.io/_pages/about.md

-Most of the articles here are related to data and programming but my plan is to occasionally write about the implementation of modern data solution in scientific research.
+Most of the articles here are related to data and programming but my plan is to occasionally write about the implementation of modern data solutions in scientific research.

 I hope you will enjoy your stay and don't forget to grab